INL/clariah-fcs-endpoints/README.md

 ## Quick start

-Call 'mvn package' and 'mvn war:war' to create a war file; deploy it, and start the aggregator to test.
+Call 'mvn package' to create a war file; deploy it, and start the aggregator to test.

 Configuration is described below.